vindexTOS/v45-tier3-team-34/README.md

 ### About the Project

 We connect junior developers with clients seeking affordable software solutions, promoting growth through real-world projects and practical learning.
-Our platform empowers both developers and clients in a symbiotic partnership.
+Our platform empowers both developers and clients in a mutually beneficial partnership.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <br>